VerifyTests/Verify/docs/parameterised.md

 ## Ignore parameters for verified filename

-By default, Verify expects every parameterised case to have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
+By default, Verify expects every parameterized case to have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
 This behavior can be overridden by using `IgnoreParametersForVerified()`.
 In this case, the verified file name does not contain the parameter values, meaning it is the same for each testcase.

 `IgnoreParametersForVerified` accepts an array for passing through the parameters.
 These values are pssed to [UseParameters](#UseParameters).
 This is required for MSTest, xUnit, and NUnit.
 Parameters should not be passed for NUnit and Fixie since they are automatically detected.